eludris-community/evangeline/CONTRIBUTING.md

 ### Dependencies

-In order to install these dependencies locally, you will need to simply run
+In order to install these dependencies locally, you will need to have [Yarn](https://yarnpkg.com/getting-started/install) installed.
+Once that is done, simply run:

 ```bash
 yarn install